Introduction to Sentiment Analysis in Social Media

 The intelligent software uses the influence or popularity of a person to assign more weight to their views.
 A Twitter user with a large following, a celebrity who gives an opinion will get more edge over a person who has a lower influence, fewer followers on social media and in professional life.

 Sentiment analysis has come a long way since 2011 when Dow Jones in association with Columbia University, University of Notre Dame, created a 3700-word dictionary on sentiment.
-It was called Dow Jones Lexicon- some positive words included ingenuity, winner and strength while those with negative connotations have colluded, risk, litigious.
-The sentiment analysis in social media is based on this lexicon on leading business newspapers were found to more accurately predict trading strategies and views of the public on US economy.
+It was called Dow Jones Lexicon- some positive words included ingenuity, winner, and strength while those with negative connotations have colluded, risk, litigious.
+The sentiment analysis in social media is based on this lexicon on leading business newspapers were found to more accurately predict trading strategies and views of the public on the US economy.
 Thomson Reuters had also a similar tool for assessing the impact of positive or negative news on industry and companies.
 It was called Machine Readable News Service.

 There is a huge demand for sentiment analysis in social media as it is capable of mining tens and thousands of documents to come up with sentiments consumers or users have of the brand or company The pitfalls of too much reliance on automated sentiment analysis have already been emphasized.
-Human language and writing have cultural differences, slangs, misspellings and for machines to understand the context in which it was said or written is a daunting task.
+Human language and writing have cultural differences, slang, misspellings and for machines to understand the context in which it was said or written is a daunting task.
 Even as experts point out the rapid improvements in automation, an adequate level of human intervention and analysis is required to make the whole process foolproof.

-No software can measure skepticism, concern, anxiety, hope, or lack of it and therefore it is not an easy task to make it 100% reliable although organisations are probing ways to make its use more meaningful across industries.
+No software can measure skepticism, concern, anxiety, hope, or lack of it and therefore it is not an easy task to make it 100% reliable although organizations are probing ways to make its use more meaningful across industries.

 Success in the assessment of consumer attitudes requires a marriage of semantics and sentiment analysis.
 When a user describes seats of the ugly Ford Explorer as great, it denotes a distaste for the brand but not of the upholstery of that model.